FelixTisov/inter-map-web/README.md

 ## Start Locally
 1. Install all the dependencies.
 Use: `npm install`
-2. Use `npm start` to start locally at localhost
+2. Use `npm run dev` to start locally at localhost